lyteword/kjv/luke/chapter-9.md

 <sup>40</sup> And I besought thy disciples to cast him out; and they could not.

-<sup>41</sup> And Jesus answering said, O faithless and perverse generation , how long shall I be with you , and suffer you ?
-Bring thy son hither .
+<sup>41</sup> And Jesus answering said, O faithless and perverse generation, how long shall I be with you, and suffer you?
+Bring thy son hither.

 <sup>42</sup> And as he was yet a coming, the devil threw him down, and tare *him*.
 And Jesus rebuked the unclean spirit, and healed the child, and delivered him again to his father.

 <sup>43</sup> ¶ And they were all amazed at the mighty power of God.
 But while they wondered every one at all things which Jesus did, he said unto his disciples,

-<sup>44</sup> Let these sayings sink down into your ears : for the Son of man shall be delivered into the hands of men .
+<sup>44</sup> Let these sayings sink down into your ears: for the Son of man shall be delivered into the hands of men.

 <sup>45</sup> But they understood not this saying, and it was hid from them, that they perceived it not: and they feared to ask him of that saying.